agabrown/agabpylib/README.rst

 **Python library with Anthony's private python utilities for data analysis, simulation, plotting, etc.**

-*This library is not stable in any sense (functionality, interfaces, etc), and broken code may be checked into GitHub at anytime.
+*This library is not stable in any sense (functionality, interfaces, etc), and broken code may be checked in at anytime.
 There is likely to be outdated, or badly performing code, and there is no committment to fixing issue.
 Use at your own risk.*

 Documentation
 -------------